 Blue is a shade of technology, compliance with instructions, standards, and the correct sequence of processes.
 That’s why the tires are high-quality and reliable.
 The knight’s helmet confirms this thought.
 The image evokes thoughts of honor, honesty, and the struggle for truth.

 Its choice for the emblem is associated with “Cooper’s credo.”
 The director, in whose honor the company was named, was very principled.
 He had three rules for doing business: proper, honest business; fair profit; and quality products.
-Adherence to beliefs made the tire manufacturer an example of a worthy entrepreneur.
+Adherence to these beliefs made the tire manufacturer an example of a worthy entrepreneur.
 Cooper’s chivalrous character and nobility are reflected in the logo.

 2003 – today